-OPC (OLE for Process Control) is a standard designed for real-time data exchange between a software application and process control devices such as PLCs.
+OPC (OLE for Process Control) is a standard designed for real-time data exchange between a software application and process control devices (e.g., PLCs).
 OPC defines an interface independent of the device type.
-As a result, the end user is almost not limited in the choice of hardware and software for his/her application.
+As a result, the end user is almost not limited in the choice of hardware and software for their application.
 The only requirement is OPC compatibility.

 There are two kinds of OPC components: OPC client and OPC server.

-An OPC client is a program that gets (reads) the data from an OPC server for further processing.
-The typical examples are MMI and SCADA/HMI systems.
+An OPC client is a program that gets (reads) data from an OPC server for further processing.
+Typical examples are MMI and SCADA/HMI systems.

-The OPC standard is developed by the OPC Foundation organization grouping hundreds of software companies and hardware manufacturers worldwide.
+The OPC standard is developed by the OPC Foundation, which consists of hundreds of software companies and hardware manufacturers (OPC Foundation members) worldwide.
 New features are continuously added to keep the standard up to date.

 A tutorial demonstrating the basic aspects of the OPC standard is available on the website of Matrikon, a renowned OPC product developer company.